-The CC will consider adopting the Streetscape Master Plan on April 28, 2025
+The City Council adopted the Streetscape Master Plan on April 28, 2025.

 The feedback gathered throughout this engagement process played a critical role in shaping the design and planning process.
 The recurring themes and specific suggestions were directly integrated into the design concepts, influencing the development of a more community-driven downtown vision.